Sex and Intimacy

 You can potentially try:

-Erotic talk and fantasy-sharing (sexting, etc): power dynamics, dirty talk, or role play can offer sexual exploration even without touch
+Erotic talk and fantasy/kink sharing, power dynamics,(sexting, etc. “dirty” talk (a bit of a loaded term, as there isn’t anything inherently dirty about intimacy or talking about it), or role play can offer sexual exploration even without touch as well.

 TL;DR: Safe, Hot, and Empowered - The Toolkit for Better Sex with IBD

 Use lube generously.
+If you love it, lube it!

 Communicate with your partner(s)